 SEDATION/ANESTHESIA: Sedation/anesthesia involves a risk of heart, lung, allergic or other drug reaction problems (<1/200), which rarely (<1/160,000) can be fatal.
-Sedation/anesthesia is administered and monitored by a CRNA.

-Anesthesiologist (a specialist physician providing sedation/anesthesia) services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure, at an additional cost.
+Sedation/anesthesia is administered and monitored by a CRNA under the supervision of the physician performing your procedure.
+Anesthesiologist (a specialist physician providing sedation/anesthesia) services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure.

-MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs (such as Coumadin, Pradaxa, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) be discontinued before colonoscopy to reduce possible bleeding risk related to polyp removal.
+MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs (such as Coumadin, Pradaxa, Xarelto, Eliquis, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) be discontinued before colonoscopy to reduce possible bleeding risk related to polyp removal.
 Stopping and restarting these drugs however carries some risk of blood clot related problems, including stroke and heart attack.
 In some cases we may advise you to undergo colonoscopy without stopping these medications, in the belief that possible bleeding is less of a risk to your health than the risk of possible heart attack or stroke.

 Complications may occur even when a procedure is properly performed.
 Treatment of major complications may require hospitalization, surgery (rarely including colostomy, a bag on the abdomen to collect waste), and blood transfusion.
-Hospital treatment may include endoscopy by another physician, rather than your established Digestive Health gastroenterologist, who is on-call at Mercy Regional Medical Center or another facility.

 RECUPERATION: Recuperation from colonoscopy is generally complete within a few hours following the procedure.
 Most individuals can return to typical activities and diet at that time.
 Because the effects of sedation on memory, coordination and judgment may linger however, activities such as driving, operation of machinery, vigorous physical exertion or activities requiring full mental attention, coordination or recall should not be resumed until the following day.
-Increasing abdominal pain, bleeding, fever or other signs of illness could be signs of complication of colonoscopy or of your sedation, and should be reported promptly to the on-call Digestive Health physician.
+Increasing abdominal, chest or shoulder pain, bleeding, fever or other signs of illness could be signs of complication of colonoscopy or of your sedation, and should be reported promptly to the on call Digestive Health physician.
 You will be provided with written instructions on discharge telling you how to contact us in the event of a problem after the procedure.

 TRANSFUSION: Blood transfusions are not administered at the Southwest Endoscopy Center.
 Transfusions are occasionally necessary during the hospital management of colonoscopy-related bleeding.
-A separate written consent prior to transfusion is obtained if transfusion is needed.